 In some ways, it’s perfectly obvious that our brains don’t work like computers.
 If our brains were actually more like computers, it would suggest that every student in every classroom in every school in every state in the U.S. and around the world should be perfectly capable of storing and retrieving whatever “information” is presented to them.
 That’s what computers do.
 That’s not what students do.
 Our brains are not computers.

 Still it’s hard to give up on the idea that brains process information.
 Our brains do something with the information they receive (in the form of sensory stimuli) from the outside world.
 They don’t create an exact image or replica of what they experience.
 If you doubt this, pull out a piece of paper and, without opening your wallet or your piggy bank, draw a penny from memory.
-You will likely have some that resembles a penny very poorly.
+You will likely have something that resembles a penny very poorly.
 Yet something has happened with the input that allows a picture of some kind, that might be recognized as a penny by others, to be drawn.

 And it would certainly be difficult for most of us to given up on the idea that our brains store memories.
 The fact that we can retell the story of Little Red Riding Hood and that someone else can recognize, suggests something that we might as well call memory as anything else.
 It is not video recording that can be played back.
 But the brain has done something.